ethicalblue/Collector/README.md

 0x04.
 Embed links in messages and send prepared e-mails to targets.

 0x05.
 Monitor which links have been clicked.
-There will be also IP addresses and timestamps collected.
+There are also IP addresses and timestamps collected.

 0x06.
 Print elegant reports for your boss/customer.